lmyint/stat_thinking/general_docs/course_info.md

 **Class participation - 10%**

-Students are expected to participate in class by asking questions, answering questions, contributing to discussions, and presenting findings from small group work in class.
-I will be marking each time you participate and tallying this information at the end of the semester.
+Students are expected to actively pay attention and to participate in class by asking questions, answering questions, and contributing to discussions.
+I will be making note of participation and post participation grades approximately every two weeks.

 **Weekly journal: Synthesis of class topics – 70%**